thejoshwolfe/maze-generator/README.md

 ## Longest Path

 In a randomly generated maze, there isn't always an obvious entrance and exit.
-In most mazes people are used to, the entracne and exit are points on the border of the maze, ususally represented as doorways to the outside of the maze.
+In most mazes people are used to, the entrance and exit are points on the border of the maze, usually represented as doorways to the outside of the maze.
 Picking an entrance and exit so as to make the maze "fun" is a difficult challenge, especially with the constraint that the entrance and exit must be on the border.